Updated May, 2021

 On 31 August 2017, Western Australia joined the National Mutual Acceptance (NMA) scheme of single ethical review for health and medical research conducted in more than one participating jurisdiction’s public health organisations (PHOs).
 Currently Australian Capital Territory, New South Wales, Queensland, South Australia, Victoria and Western Australia are participating in National Mutual Acceptance (NMA).

 Seeking Ethics Approval Process for New NMA Studies:

 Adding a Western Australian Site to an Existing Project:

-For studies taking place in Western Australia, Western Australian Specific Module (WASM) must be completed in addition to the NEAF.
+For studies taking place in Western Australia, the Western Australian Specific Module (WASM) must be completed in addition to the HREA.
 All other NMA procedures remain the same.
-Further information on NMA, including a list of human research projects that are excluded from NMA for research conducted in WA, can be found in the updated documents on the NMA page.
+Further information on NMA, including a list of human research projects that are excluded from NMA for research conducted in WA, can be here.

 Clinical Trial Metrics In July 2016 the NSW Office for Health & Medical Research (OHMR) introduced a requirement for all NSW Local Health Districts (LHDs) to provide data for clinical trial metrics.
 These metrics will be utilised to measure the success of reform initiatives introduced by OHMR to improve trial approval and enrolment processes, and to improve NSW’s ability to competitively initiate and deliver health and medical research, including clinical trials.

 Metric 5 - Date first participant is enrolled to the clinical trial.
 If this date is more than 40 days after site authorisation, a reason for lack of enrolment will need to be provided.
 This data will be collected for all commercially sponsored clinical trials where an SSA authorisation has been issued on or after 01/07/2016.